liferay-search/liferay-docs/en/deployment/articles/02-configuring-liferay/06-configuring-remote-staging-clustered.markdown

     There are two ways to do this:

-    - **Use a `.config` file (recommended):** In the `$LIFERAY_HOME/osgi/configs` folder of one of your node @product@ instances, create (if necessary) a `com.liferay.portal.security.auth.verifier.tunnel.module.configuration.TunnelAuthVerifierConfiguration-default.config` file and insert the properties listed below.
+    - **Use a `.config` file (recommended):** In the `$LIFERAY_HOME/osgi/configs` folder of one of your node @sharepoint@ instances, create (if necessary) a `com.liferay.portal.security.auth.verifier.tunnel.module.configuration.TunnelAuthVerifierConfiguration-default.config` file and insert the properties listed below.
 Creating one `.config` file configures all cluster nodes the same way.
 For more information on